 - 9. There are separate protocols for locally resolving any disagreements that arise from the procedure for matching jobs against national job evaluation profiles, or from local job evaluations. - 10.
 These protocols include provision for referring the matching decision or local evaluation to a second panel.
-There is no right of further appeal beyond the second panel. - 11.
-These protocols are set out in the following Sections of the Job Evaluation Handbook: - (i) Job Matching Procedure against National Job Evaluation Profiles; - (ii) National Protocol for Local Job Evaluations.
+There is no right of further appeal beyond the second panel.

+- 11. These protocols are set out in the following sections of the Job Evaluation Handbook: - Job matching procedure against national job evaluation profiles - National protocol for local job evaluations.